chainer/chainer/docs/source/tutorial/train_loop.rst

 ''''''''''''''''''''''

-Chainer contains some built-in functions that can be used to download and return Chainer-formated versions of popular datasets used by the ML and deep learning communities.
-In this example, we will use the buil-in function that retreives the MNIST dataset.
+Chainer contains some built-in functions that can be used to download and return Chainer-formatted versions of popular datasets used by the ML and deep learning communities.
+In this example, we will use the built-in function that retrieves the MNIST dataset.

 .. testcode::